Cornwall Attractions Map Please tick the boxes to refine your requirements.

 Bodmin Jail was originally built for King George III in 1779: discover life behind bars as an 18th Century prisoner in the heart of Cornwall.
 Explore the many cells and features that make your visit fun.

-Primary Times Overall Winner 2016 and Bronze Cornwall Tourism Award Winner for Large Visitor Attraction - Adventure Park based near Newquay & Padstow in Cornwall with over 60,000 sq ft of covered play and 14 rides giving joy and adventure
+Primary Times Best Full Day Out Winner 2019 Adventure Park based near Newquay & Padstow in Cornwall with over 60,000 sq ft of indoor play areas and lots rides giving joy and adventure to all the family.

-THE ALL WEATHER - AWARD WINNING ATTRACTION WHERE CHILDREN UNDER 10 GO FREE!
+THE ALL WEATHER - DOG FRIENDLY ATTRACTION WHERE CHILDREN UNDER 5 GO FREE!

 A favourite with families, this bustling dairy farm is hugely entertaining and fantastic value, whatever the weather!